 The Toki no sumika Resort aka Gotemba Kogen in Gotemba (Mt Fuji 5th Station), Shizuoka is a one stop resort for Accommodation, Hot springs, Dining, Shopping, Sports, Fuji views & Much much more.

-This post was first written in 2012 and has been updated on a number of occasions to reflect the changes in the resort, which is always modifying and upgrading.
+This post was first written in 2012 and has been updated on several occasions to reflect the changes in the resort, which is always modifying and upgrading.

 - A wide variety of accommodation choices with babies and toddlers free

 - A number of different types of eateries, both Japanese and Western

 - A selection of hot springs including ones that are toddler friendly

 - An abundance of sports facilities and sporting options.
 Some require booking in advance

 - Swimming pool and paddling pool in the summer